Riwajchalise/phpblog/pages/mydoc/mydoc_operators.md

 folder: mydoc
 ---

-Operators are used to perform operatons.
+Operators are used to perform operations.
 The types of operators in php are:
 * Arithmetic Operators
 * Assignment Operators
 * Comparison Operators